-5.1.4 Human-centered approach Participants in general did not take the human-centered approach for designing their spaceships and instead gave more priority to the visuals and other functions.
+Participants in general did not take the human-centered approach for designing their spaceships and instead gave more priority to the visuals and other functions.
 However, when they were asked questions about the human-centered approach, they had interesting insights on how that aspect could be incorporated in their designs or how they could circumvent it completely by defining a new function for their spaceships.
 For instance, when P5 was asked about the practicality of their design, they answered: "I think it would be best if it's some kind of an unmanned thing with a lot of power, because you can't really fit a person in there, probably lying down but it's kind of hard to fit in that" (Row 4, Figure.
-6).
+7).
 Some participants however, went with the dimension based explanation for incorporating the human-centered approach.
 To carry more people, P1 said: "I would probably have it [fuselage] 30% larger".
 P7 specifically designed a bigger fuselage to carry more people: "Yes, it is now carrying like a team of two and I'm not sure if you watched Star Wars but in the fifth movie they're fighting on that ice planet and they have one person at the back for the gunner and one in front for the pilot and so that's kind of where I'm going with it now and I could probably even extend it to where it's a whole entire battalion even though it looks like an attack ship.
 I'm really just experimenting on how big it can get now".

-5.2 Topical Contexts
+5.2 Form-based Contexts

-While functionality of the spaceship was an important factor in the participants' design iterations, they also used topic-based contexts to explore designs.
-We divide these topical contexts into Storyline, Experiential and Preferential.
+While functionality of the spaceship was an important factor in the participants' design iterations, form-based contexts were more widely used to explore designs.
+We divide these contexts into: (a) preferential and (b) experiential contexts.
 We give instances of participants using these to describe their design choices.